-- Green energy and energy-saving materials – such as wind turbines or solar panels.
+Green energy and energy-saving materials – such as wind turbines or solar panels.

-In the UK, it’s common practice to advertise goods and services at the gross price – that is, including VAT.
+In the UK, it’s common for companies to advertise goods and services at the gross price – that is, including VAT.
 If you are advertising the net price before VAT, be sure that this is clearly marked so there’s no confusion about how much your customers need to pay.

 VAT and Debitoor

-Debitoor’s accounting and invoicing software can help you with all things VAT.
+Debitoor accounting and invoicing software helps freelancers and small businesses with all things VAT.
 From automatically calculating the VAT on your online invoices, to creating VAT reports, Debitoor gives you the tools to stay on top of your taxes and accounting.